-Freight Broker Bonds (BMC-84) are necessary for operation as a transportation broker in the United States, and are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-The bond demonstrates financial responsibility of a broker, guaranteeing payment to motor carriers and shippers if a broker fails to comply with its contracts and agreements.
+The BMC-84 Freight Broker Bond is necessary for operating as a licensed freight broker or freight forwarder in the United States.
+This regulation is required by the Federal Motor Carrier Safety Administration (FMCSA).
+The bond demonstrates the financial responsibility of a broker, guaranteeing payment to motor carriers and shippers if a broker fails to comply with its contracts and agreements.

-Also referred to as Interstate Commerce Commission (ICC) Bonds, Property Broker Bonds, and Transportation Broker Bond.
+Also referred to as Interstate Commerce Commission (ICC) Bond, Property Broker Bond, and Transportation Broker Bond.